 During the extended treatment period, your recovery stabilization team is focused on medication regulation to address symptoms; group and individual therapies for skill development and coping strategies; and social services assistance, as appropriate, for overall health recovery.
 The goal is for patients to return to their primary care provider for with ongoing medication management, with the support of a therapist and other community services, as recommended.

 Additionally, the Recovery Stabilization Program provides a direct link to any of CNE’s substance use treatment services to provide comprehensive care throughout your recovery.
 If there is increased risk of relapse or you do relapse, the team will coordinate transitioning you to one of our more intensive treatment programs.
 This may mean being admitted to Butler Hospital’s inpatient addictions unit, outpatient detoxification, or our Alcohol and Drug Addiction Partial Hospital Program.
 Your clinical team will work to find the treatments which are right for you.

 Your treatment team will be led by a physician trained in medication assisted treatment of opioids.
 The doctor will work with you over the treatment period to determine what type of prescribed medication is right for you and establish the appropriate dosing levels.
 You will also be assigned a therapist, and in some cases, a nurse and case worker as well.
 In their various roles they will adjust your medications, conduct group and individual therapy sessions, and help you find community support services, as part of your health recovery journey.
 Should you be transferred to another treatment program, your team follows your progress and is connected to your clinicians to inform your treatment plan.

 The outpatient program has two locations.
 In Providence, offices are on the Butler Hospital campus in the Duncan Lodge.
-In North Kingstown, offices are at Meadows Edge Recovery Center.
+In South Kingstown, Butler Outpatient Behavioral Health offices are located in South County Commons.